timbru31/SilkSpawners/README.md

 spawnerCommandReachDistance (6) - How close you have to be to use the /spawner command.

+destroyDropEgg (true) - Whether to give a spawn egg when spawner is destroyed.

+destroyDropXP (0) - Experience points to drop when spawner is destroyed.

+destroyDropBars (0) - Iron bars to drop when spawner is destroyed.

 creatures - Mapping between [CreatureType](http://jd.bukkit.org/apidocs/org/bukkit/entity/CreatureType.html),
 [entity ID](http://www.minecraftwiki.net/wiki/Data_values#Entity_IDs), and optional aliases / display name.

 ## Permissions
+**Permission support is optional** and off by default.
+When turned off, the settings shown in parentheses below are used, intended to allow for easy setup with minimal configuration.
+For more advanced setup, set *usePermissions: true* in config.yml, and all permission nodes will be set to *false*, allowing for flexible configuration through your permission plugin as desired.

 silkspawners.info (true) -
 Allows you to see informative messages about the spawners as you place and break them